zspann/cssi-prework-python-fizzbuzz/README.md

 ## Instructions

 Remember the FizzBuzz method you built way back in JavaScript-land?
 Well it's time to re-build it in Python.
-Using conditional statements, built out the `fizzbuzz()` method to pass the tests!
+Using conditional statements, build out the `fizzbuzz()` method to pass the tests!
 Good luck!